backdrop/backdrop-issues/procedures/README.md

 - How to update the Docker image
 - How to update the Pantheon upstream
-- @todo How to update the Platform.sh template
+- How to update the Platform.sh template
+- How to update the TugBoat repo

 ### Weekly Meetings